 We are fans of architecture.
 Even more so we are fans of “architectural design.”
 However, kitsch and the aesthetics of the contemporary commercial Xmas holiday experience, we are not fans of.
 But we were intrigued by a recent contest at our office to design and build a holiday-style gingerbread house.

 A very happy new year to you and yours!
 Here’s to hoping 2017 is the most awesome year ever (and, if not that, then to hoping that at the very least it’s better than the craziness that was 2016)!
-We’re marking the occasion with this yummy 2017 chocolate cupcake and some Champagne.
+We’re marking the occasion with this yummy 2017 chocolate cupcake and

 Some colleagues scored some cronuts from the Dominique Ansel patisserie in SoHo on the way back to our office after an early morning client meeting downtown.
 And they shared with us.
 And it was good.
 Really, really good.
 OMG yummy.